rasel-gannicus/Cloth-store-Next-Js-Project/README.md

-# HexaShop - Clothing Store - Men, Women, and Children's Apparel
+# Cotton Club

-Welcome to our Hexashop Clothing Store!
+Welcome to our Cotton Club Clothing Store!
 This project showcases a comprehensive online platform for shopping Men’s, Women’s, and Children’s clothing.
 Built using modern web technologies, this platform offers a seamless shopping experience with a focus on performance and user-friendly design.

 ## Technologies Used